sponzillo/markbots/quiz-doc.md

 It also works on Whatsapp!

-Just push the green button et...voilà, it's ready designed to run on Whatsapp!
+Just push the green button et...voilà, it's ready to run on Whatsapp!

 ![image](https://user-images.githubusercontent.com/32564846/229617345-f2e406ed-3a61-442b-8fd0-333769a328fc.png)